Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Main page**

-  * On arrival to the website the user will be instantly viewing the game itself.
+  * On arrival to the website the user will be instantly viewing the game they want to play.
 The home page displays the game central to the page.
 It has the score clearly displayed above what are the two combatant boxes which represent the user and the bot.
 The five options for the game are displayed below these boxes and are represented by the relevant hand signals for each choice.
 The page is designed to provide the user with an easy to use game that has clear choices and also to display clear results to the choices the user makes during gameplay.

   The box below the combatant boxes tells the user who has won after each turn and then when the winning score is reached, it will display a message stating who is the overall winner.
 The same box allows the user to see the winning score required to win the game before the first game is initiated.
 I have also included text telling the user to check the menu for the rules and where to click to begin the game.
 I included these three lines of text so that getting started and the purpose of the game can immediately become evident to the user.